-(1) Through March 31, 1996, the Company was not subject to federal and state income taxes since it had elected, under provisions of the Internal Revenue Code, to be taxed as an S Corporation.
-On April 1, 1996, the Company completed a public offering of 2,675,416 shares of the Company's common stock from which it received net proceeds of approximately \$5.5 million.
+- (1) Through March 31, 1996, the Company was not subject to federal and state income taxes since it had elected, under provisions of the Internal Revenue Code, to be taxed as an S Corporation.
+On April 1, 1996, the Company completed a public offering of 4,013,124 shares of the Company's common stock from which it received net proceeds of approximately \$5.5 million.
 In connection with the closing of the Company's initial public offering on April 1, 1996, the Company terminated its status as an S Corporation effective March 31, 1996 and became subject to federal and state income taxes.
-Accordingly, the statement of income data for the year ended October 31, 1996 includes income taxes from April 1, 1996, and for informational purposes, the statement of income data for the year ended October 31, 1996 includes a pro forma adjustment for income taxes which would have been recorded if the Company had been subject to income taxes for the entire fiscal year presented.
+Accordingly, the statement of income data for the year ended October 31, 1996 includes income taxes from April 1, 1996, and for informational purposes, the statement of income data for the year ended October 31, 1996 includes a pro forma adjustment for income taxes which would have been recorded if the Company had been subject to income taxes for the entire fiscal year presented. - (2) On August 31, 2000, the Company's Board of Directors approved a 3-for-2 stock split effected in the form of a stock dividend of one share paid on September 28, 2000, upon each two shares held by stockholders of record at the close of business on September 8, 2000.
+The Company's stock began trading ex-dividend on September 29, 2000.
+All references to share and per share data, except for references to authorized shares, contained elsewhere in this annual report have been retroactively adjusted to reflect the impact of the approved stock dividend.